Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 ### Install everything from APT (more info in the Appendix):

+_It is recommended that you install rvm from source since Ubuntu's version is lagging._

+To install rvm from source, execute the following command:

+    curl -L get.rvm.io | bash -s stable --auto

+If you're going through a proxy, add the following to the ~/.curlrc file:

+    proxy=host:port
+    proxy-user=username:password

 This is for Ubuntu 10.10.
 There are other steps than just this one:

     sudo apt-get install build-essential libxslt1.1 libxslt1-dev libxml2 ruby-full mysql-server libmysqlclient-dev libmysql-ruby libssl-dev libopenssl-ruby libcurl4-openssl-dev imagemagick libmagickwand-dev git-core redis-server libffi-dev libffi-ruby rubygems libsqlite3-dev libpq-dev libreadline5-dev